 Valuing a Fitness Center

-Bolstered by public health initiatives, the gym, health and fitness club’s industry has grown tremendously over the past five years.
+Bolstered by public health initiatives, the gym, health, and fitness club’s industry has grown tremendously over the past five years.
 With an average annualized growth rate of 2.6%, revenue has grown to $33.4 billion in 2018.
-Most of the growth has been attributed to an increase in rising gym memberships among baby-boomers.
+Most of the growth has been attributed to an increase in rising gym memberships among baby boomers.
 In addition, specialized markets and niche interests continue to emerge in the fitness industry every day.
 For instance, Soul Cycle and CrossFit.
-The nature of the industry is become a prime sector for entrepreneurs and individuals looking to purchase a business.
+The nature of the industry has become a prime sector for entrepreneurs and individuals looking to purchase a business.

-The gym, fitness and health club industry remains very competitive, but also offers variety of options for every individual.
-Businesses in the industry can vary from multi-location gyms with 30,000 square foot facilities to a beach side studio that offers yoga.
+The gym, fitness, and health club industry remains very competitive, but also offers a variety of options for every individual.
+Businesses in the industry can vary from multi-location gyms with 30,000 square foot facilities to a beachside studio that offers yoga.
 The wide variety of options is what appeals to buyers looking to purchase a business that allows them to enjoy their work.
 Profits average around 11.45% and successful fitness centers are seeing membership rates of about 10x capacity.

 Looking to Sell?

 If you currently own a fitness center, consider the possibility of selling when cash flow is trending upward.
 Current industry trends point to further growth, which provides a great opportunity to sell now.
 The first step to selling your business is obtaining a business valuation.
 Whether you are looking to sell or hold on to your company, understanding the market value of your business is important.
 A valuation specialist will show you a range of values for your business and consult with you on how to increase the value of your business.

 Over the past five years, I have provided business valuations for several fitness centers for various valuation purposes.
 To give you an idea of each of those engagements, I will list out some of the key factors used in valuing a fitness center.
 Keep in mind that the factors listed below are only a guide.